Artemi Panarin: Columbus Blue Jackets (2017–2019)

-New York Rangers
+New York Rangers (2019–present)

 On 1 July 2019, Panarin signed a seven-year, $81.5 million contract with the New York Rangers, worth an annual average of $11.642 million.
 Panarin scored his first goal as a Ranger on a power play during the 2019–20 season opener against the Winnipeg Jets on 3 October, and also notched an assist on Jacob Trouba's first goal with the team.

-By 5 October 2019, Panarin had the third-most assists and was tied for second in the NHL in points on the road since starting the start of his NHL career.
+By 5 October, Panarin had the third-most assists and was tied for second in the NHL in points on the road since starting the start of his NHL career.
 On 9 January 2020, Panarin became the first player in Rangers history to have 60 points in the first 43 career games as a Ranger, edging out Wayne Gretzky who had 59.
-Later, on 13 January, Panarin made Rangers history three times during the game.
+On 13 January, Panarin made Rangers history three times during a game against the New York Islanders.
 He became the first Ranger to record six three-point games in a nine-game span (six goals, 16 assists).
 He also became the second Ranger to record nine plus points in four consecutive games, and the second Ranger in last 40 seasons with 67 points through the team's first 45 games.
 Panarin concluded the shortened 2019–20 regular season by recording a career-high 95 points from 32 goals and 63 assists.
-He finished tied with David Pastrňák for third overall in scoring among all NHL skaters.
-He was also a finalist for the Hart Memorial Trophy, awarded to the NHL's most valuable player.
+He finished tied with David Pastrňák of the Boston Bruins for third overall in scoring among all NHL skaters.
+He was also a finalist for the Hart Memorial Trophy and Ted Lindsay Award, which both were eventually awarded to Leon Draisaitl of the Edmonton Oilers.

 On 22 February 2021, Panarin announced he would take a personal leave of absence.
-He returned to practice with the Rangers on 10 March 2021.
-Panarin was ruled out for the final three games of the season with a lower-body injury following an on-ice brawl with Tom Wilson on 3 May.
-He finished the 2020–21 NHL season with 17 goals and 41 assists in 42 games.
+He returned to practice with the Rangers on 10 March.
+Panarin was ruled out for the final three games of the season with a lower-body injury following an on-ice brawl with Washington Capitals forward Tom Wilson on 3 May.
+He finished the pandemic-shortened 2020–21 season with 17 goals and 41 assists in 42 games.

 On 7 December 2022, during a game against the Vegas Golden Knights, Panarin recorded his 600th career point.
-Among active players at that time, he became the fifth fastest player to do so in 536 games, behind Evgeni Malkin (490), Alex Ovechkin (464), Sidney Crosby (430), and Connor McDavid (421).
+Among active players at that time, he became the fifth fastest player to do so in 536 games, behind Evgeni Malkin (490), Alexander Ovechkin (464), Sidney Crosby (430), and Connor McDavid (421).

+Panarin opened the 2023–24 season with a franchise-record 15-game point streak, eclipsing the 14-game point streak to open a season set by Rod Gilbert during the 1972–73 season.
+On 12 December 2023, during a game against the Toronto Maple Leafs, Panarin recorded his 700th NHL career point.
+On 13 January 2024, he became the fastest player in Rangers history to record 400 points in the fewest games with 310, surpassing Mark Messier (322), Brian Leetch (380), Phil Esposito (405), and Andy Bathgate (423).